LasseHaslev/iframe-scaler/README.md

 ### Static methods

-You almost never want to use the static methods.
+You almost never want to use the static methods, but here is a reference.
-The `IframeScaler` has a set of useful static methods that `scale` and `watch` uses automaticly.
+The `IframeScaler` has a set of useful static methods that `scale` and `watch` uses automatically.

 #### `getComputedSize()`